Mary Theresa Ledóchowska: Missionary service

 In 1889 Princess Alice arranged for Ledóchowska to meet Cardinal Lavigerie.
 He encouraged her to establish committees throughout Europe in order to combat African slavery.
 She proceeded to do so, starting them in Salzburg, Sankt Pölten, Vienna, and Kraków.
 She began to use her literary talent to oppose slavery and protest the inhuman treatment of women then prevalent in Africa.
 She wrote a novel entitled Zaida to show the terrible consequences of slavery, especially for women.
 At the same time, she began a mission page in a Catholic periodical.
 These mission features, called Echo From Africa, were based on letters from missionaries serving in Africa.
 The page of letters evolved into a monthly magazine, which made its debut in 1889, with her as the publisher, rare for a woman in the 19th century.
 The magazine soon became a full-time job, and Ledóchowska left her duties at the imperial court in 1891 so as to devote all of her time and energy to the missions.
+The print run of the magazine peaked at 44.000 copies in 1913.
+It was published in multiple languages including Polish, Italian, French, and English.

 Ledóchowska took up residence with a community of the Daughters of Charity of St. Vincent de Paul in Salzburg.
 Struggling to find financial support for her project, she lived in near poverty, surviving on a prebend granted to her by Empress Elisabeth of Austria.